Peng-Rao/SE4HPC_notes/notes/chapters/chapter7.typ

 - Reduce drivers and stubs;
 - An integration plan is usually more complex.

-#figure(
-  image("../figures/example-thread.jpg", width: 50%),
-  caption: [ Example of thread strategy ],
+#figure(image("../figures/example-thread.jpg", width: 50%), caption: [ Example of thread strategy ])
-)

 ==== *Critical modules strategy*
 The critical modules strategy starts with the highest risk modules.
 Risk assessment is a necessary first step. *The key point of this strategy is the risk-oriented process*.
 Integration and testing as a risk mitigation activity, designed to deliver any bad news as early as possible.

-#figure(
-  image("../figures/summary-integration-test-strategies.jpg", width: 80%),
+#figure(image("../figures/summary-integration-test-strategies.jpg", width: 80%), caption: [
-  caption: [ Summary of integration test strategies ], )
+  Summary of integration test strategies
+])

 Given the three strategies above, which one should we choose?
 Well, the structural strategies (bottom-up or top-down) are simpler, but thread and critical modules provide better external visibility of progress (especially in complex systems).